 - If you are registered with a licensing/registration authority in your home country or any other country, please provide a certified copy of your registration certificate.

-- A statement from your most recent/current employee which includes start and end date of employment, normal contracted hours per week and job title.
+- A statement from each employer you have had in the 5 years prior to your application which includes start and end date of employment, normal contracted hours per week and job title.

 - Curriculum Vitae.

 - Evidence of name change if applicable (certified copy of your marriage, birth or deed poll certificate).